Nuclear Power in Bulgaria

 - Bulgaria's first commercial nuclear power reactor began operating in 1974.

 - Government commitment to the future of nuclear energy is strong, though finance is lacking.
-Construction of a new nuclear plant was planned, but instead, a third 1000 MWe unit will be added to the present plant.
+Construction of a new nuclear plant was planned, but instead, a 1200 MWe unit will be added to the present plant.

-Electricity consumption in Bulgaria has been growing only slowly since 1980 a but the country has been a significant exporter of power.
+Electricity consumption in Bulgaria has been growing only slowly since 1980a but the country has been a significant exporter of power.
 However, with the closure of two older nuclear units at the end of 2006, electricity exports have dropped slightly.
-Three large lignite plants supply about half the country's electricity.
+Three large lignite plants supply over 40% the country's electricity.

 A ten-year grid plan published in 2011 by Bulgaria’s Electricity System Operator envisages investment of €390 million by 2015 to connect up to 1800 MWe of wind and 600 MWe of solar capacity to the country’s transmission grid, and over €300 million in the succeeding five-year period if the planned Belene nuclear plant were to be built.
 Forecasting very little growth in domestic demand (maximum 5400 MWe – 15% – to 2020), the plan makes it clear that Belene's 15 billion kWh/yr would have been largely for export.